Adding agricultural lime to the soil helps reduce soil acidity. This allows alkaline-loving plants to better take up nutrients from the soil.

 Agricultural lime can help improve soil texture by allowing water to seep into the soil rather than puddling on top of it, thus also bringing water to the roots of the plants.

-Homeowners and gardeners generally use two types of lime for their lawns and gardens — dolomitic lime and calcitic limestone (agricultural lime).
+Homeowners and gardeners generally use two types of lime for lawns and gardens: dolomitic lime and calcitic limestone (agricultural lime).
 They come in either pelletized or powdered form, usually in bags.

 Both contain magnesium carbonate and calcium carbonate (which is what makes the soil alkaline).
 However, dolomite contains more magnesium.

-Most plants thrive well in soil with a pH between 5.5 and 6.5.
+Most plants thrive well in soil with a pH between 6 and 7.
 However, plants cannot absorb soil nutrients if the pH is too acidic or too alkaline (too low or too high).
-As a result, testing is vital before applying lime.
+Therefore, testing is vital before applying lime.

 The neutral pH level is 7.0.
-Anything below leans towards acidic soil, while numbers above indicate alkaline soil.
+Anything below leans towards acidic soil, while a pH greater indicates alkaline soil.

-For a smaller lawn, there are handheld spreaders with a hand crank that sprays the pellets a few feet in front of you.
+For a smaller lawn, there are handheld spreaders with a hand crank that spray the pellets a few feet in front of you.